cicarrascog/ImputeREEapp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Access the app here: <https://ccarr.shinyapps.io/ImputeREEapp>.

-This is a companion app ïn development for the [imputeREE package for R](https://github.com/cicarrascog/imputeREE).
+This is a companion app in development for the [imputeREE package for R](https://github.com/cicarrascog/imputeREE).
 It allows the imputation of missing REE data and calculate Ce and Eu anomalies on magmatic zircon based on the Chondrite-Onuma and Chondrite-Lattice methods of